isotopp/isotopp.github.io/_posts/2015-03-27-go-away-or-i-will-replace-you.md

 > DevOps is about increasing company performance through better IT execution.
 The hypothesis is that by more closely aligning what cus with what gets built in a more timely fashion, organizations will sell more products and services.
 That’s not a small company or SMB issue, that’s an every company issue.

-In general, change in companies does not happen by itself - companies by construction try to repeatedly execute the same thing with the same results over an over.
-Change only happens because out outside pressures.
-So if companies change the way to do IT to "increase company performance through better IT execution", there are outside influences at work that exert pressure on the processes, forcing change.
+In general, change in companies does not happen by itself - companies by construction try to repeatedly execute the same thing with the same results over and over.
+Change only happens because of outside pressures.
+So if companies change the way they do IT to "increase company performance through better IT execution", there are outside influences at work that exert pressure on the processes, forcing change.

 Let's look at these outside influences.